 ATC: COPY KEY dataPK | [doctype] project document supplemental; WITH option

-This command creates a new document.
+This command creates a new document, usually by copying a source document.
+The DocCopyConfig rules are applied.
 After this command, the new document is selected as the current document.

 - KEY dataPK; is required if [doctype] project document supplemental is not used.
 [V2017+]

 - dataPK specifies the doc master key or dataPK for a document.

 - [doctype] project document supplemental; is required as described if KEY dataPK is not used.

 - [doctype] is optional; however, if used, requires square brackets.
 It specifies the source Doc type by name or internal key.
 Doc type names are case-sensitive.
 If you don’t include a doctype, the Doc type of the current document is assumed.